syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 * If the viewport height is lesser than 400 then each resource height will be calculated by default viewport size(4 (default resource*100)) divided by the minimum value of scheduler resources count and 4 (default resource count).
 * If the MinimumRowHeight is less than the default row height then the default row height will be used.

-## Special time regions
+## Assign resources to special time regions
 Special time region can be created based on the resources in the timeline day, timeline week, timeline workweek, and timeline month views.

-### Assign resources to special time regions in timeline view
 {% tabs %}
 {% highlight xaml tabtitle="MainWindow.xaml" %}